 Data scientists cast their own lift nets just like these fishermen with their large nets, fish for information in the data oceans, and once they find a valuable artifact, they proudly present them to their fellow peers.

 Perhaps the difference between these two activities are that the ‘oceans’ which these Data Scientists cast their nets in are massive; I’d personally use trawling nets for my endeavours.

 How does lift net architecture relate to Big Data Analysis and Data Lakes?

 Finding the correlation with the ocean was my a-ha moment for Big Data Analysis.
 I was near Cochin, India when I saw these lift nets.
-I was fascinated by it and looked and watched these fishermen worked with them.
+I was fascinated by it and looked and watched these fishermen work with them.

 In a (nut)shell, this lift net is an apparatus to assist in fishing, where a huge net is lowered into the water and then pulled up by a lever attached to a rope wound around a motorbike.
 Once lifted, the content of the net becomes visible to the fisherman.
 See this technology yourself in action:

 This is not so different to a Big Data Analysis setup; we collect information out of various systems and make it accessible for Big Data Analysis.
 All information is collected, provided and automated via Big Data Analysis tools.

 The data is then structured, cleaned and stored into models, enlisted in a repository and flagged as master or transactional data for analysis.
 Data Scientists then use this information to examine and investigate thoroughly to make their catch worthwhile.

 From this we can make the following conclusions:

 - Using the right tool is essential to fish in the Big Data Ocean for Big Data Analysis